HPlhak/compatibility-predictor/README.md

 # compatibility-predictor

 DataHouse would like to add new members to its team.
-To help assess candidates, this program gives each applicant a compatibily score between 0 and 1 (0 indicating the lowest possible compatibility and 1 indicating the most).
+To help assess candidates, this program gives each applicant a compatibility score between 0 and 1 (0 indicating the lowest possible compatibility and 1 indicating the most).

 ## Description